Daily Life

 Trash Disposal

-Each municipality has its own regulations for sorting and disposing of waste, so be sure to check with your landlord, neighbors, or city office.
+Each municipality has its own regulations for sorting and disposing of waste, so be sure to follow them.
+Large items, regardless of whether they are burnable or not, are collected on specific days for a fee.

 Below are contact numbers and websites for inquiries about garbage disposal: